-The best part of the DWD experience is the community-building that occurs through the sharing of user-submitted content.
-DWDs share photos of ourselves and our pups, posts or links that we think are amusing, interesting, or helpful, or we start conversations of interest to our community.
+The best part of the DWD experience is the community-building that occurs through the sharing of all-original user-submitted content.
+DWDs share photos and videos of ourselves and our pups, and start conversations of interest to our community.

 However, that same community experience can turn ugly really quickly.
 There are a number of topics that almost always lead to heated discussions, fights, and even disrespect and name-calling among members.
 DWDs have even left the group after a couple epic brawls.

 We've found that the following topics tend to be most controversial:

 * animal training

 * jokes at others' expense (racism, misogyny, etc.)

 * jokes or videos meant to be funny, but are only funny to some

 * political posts